44-av/44-av/README.md

 - 👋 Hi, I’m @44-av
 - 👀 I’m interested in mobile and web development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Front- end Development
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m looking to collaborate on developing any application or systems
 - 📫 How to reach me?
 Email me at arianevillalino@gmail.com

 <!---